rinsa318/Patch-Based-3DFaceReconst/README.md

-# pb3dfr: Patch-Based 3D face reconstruction
+# Patch-Based 3D Face Reconstruction

 This project is following a paper below.